aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/week1/index.md

 weight: 10
 ---

+# Week 01 | Introduction

+---

 ## Tuesday, March 1, 2022

 See the [course home page](../) for the basic information of the course.

 ### Homework from the first class

+Watch these videos:

 #### TouchDesigner Interface